Nevermind-s/Fast-Furious-Autonomous/README.md

 - Keras : High-level neural networks API for Deep learnings that uses Tensorflow as a backend
 - CV2 : Image Processing library.
 - Pandas : Library used for data stucture and data analysis (Handle the dataset csv file)
-- imgaug : Library used for image aumgmentation to easy flip, to easily generate images from exsitant ones through image tranformations technics.
+- imgaug : Library used for image aumgmentation, to easily generate images from exsitant ones through image tranformations technics.
-- Sklearn : Machine learning library used to efficiently split our dataset to train validattion sets and also to shufle throught learning process.
+- Sklearn : Machine learning library used to efficiently split our dataset to train and validattion sets and also to shufle through learning process.
-- Matplotlib : A libray used to dispaly graphics and images from the data we are manipulating.
+- Matplotlib : A library used to display graphics and images from the data that are manipulated.